 - Monitoring and enforcing compliance with the policy and guidelines are the responsibility of the Department of Public Safety (DPS) for outside events, and the director/manager of the building for inside events.
 Compliance with the policy in the residence halls and University-owned/managed housing is the responsibility of the Director of Housing and Residence Life and the Residence Life staff.

 - University departments and Student Organizations also may impose additional, more stringent restrictions on the use and distribution of alcohol by their members.
-Additional University alcohol-related policies include the Community Standards Alcohol Violations (Sections 2.7.3-2.7.7); Student Organization Alcohol Policy (Section 3.4); and the Residence Life Policies (Section 5.0).
+Additional University alcohol-related policies include the Community Standards Alcohol Violations (Sections 2.7.6); Student Organization Hazing and Alcohol Risk Management Policy (Section 3.3); and the Residence Life Policies (Section 5.0).
 Alcohol guidelines for Student athletes can be obtained from the Athletic Department, located in the Chaifetz Arena.
 Copies of the Greek Social Event Policy, intended to provide risk management guidelines and govern the use and distribution of alcohol at fraternity and sorority events, are available at the Student Involvement Center, Room 319, Busch Student Center.